ylin36/git-notes/note.md

 ```
 If you want to modify or update your changes from the previous commit but don’t want to remove them completely

-The --soft flag changes the state of the committed files to “staged."
+The --soft flag changes the state of the committed files to “staged.". this works if current branch is g
 ```
 git reset --soft HEAD~
 ```

+test4